nonmodernist/magic-lantern/docs/TECHNICAL.md

 ### 6. Full Text Fetching

+Each full text fetch is an additional API call to Lantern, so we limit how many full text results we fetch.

 #### Selection Criteria
 - Top N results based on score
 - Minimum score threshold (default: 50)